JetBrains/lets-plot/docs/tooltips.md

 <a id="minwidth"></a>
 ### Minimum width of a multi-line tooltip: `layer_tooltips().min_width(value)`
-Specifies the minimum width of a multi-line tooltip.
+Specifies minimum width of a multi-line tooltip in pixels.

 <a id="examples"></a>
 ### Examples